syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 ![Custom recurrence appointments support in schedule Xamarin Forms](PopulatingAppointments_images/RecurrenceAppointment.png)

+### Create recurrence exceptions for custom appointment
-#### Delete occurrence from recurrence pattern appointment / Adding Exception Dates to recurrence pattern appointment
+#### Delete occurrence from recurrence pattern appointment or adding exception dates to recurrence pattern appointment
+You can delete any occurrence which is exception from the recurrence pattern appointment by using the `RecurrenceExceptionDatesMapping` property of `ScheduleAppointmentMapping` class which is used to map the exception dates to the schedule recurrence appointment.
+The deleted occurrence date will be considered as recurrence exception dates.
-To add the exception dates in recurrence series you need to add RecurrenceExceptionDates field to custom class(`Meeting`).
+To add the exception dates in the recurrence series of custom appointment, add the RecurrenceExceptionDates property to custom class (`Meeting`).

 {% tabs %}
 {% highlight c# %}
  public ObservableCollection<DateTime> RecurrenceExceptionDates { get; set; } = new ObservableCollection<DateTime>();
 {% endhighlight %}
 {% endtabs %}

-And you need to map this property (exception dates) of `Meeting` with `RecurrenceExceptionDatesMapping` property of `ScheduleAppointmentMapping` class which is used to map the exception dates to schedule appointment.
+You should map this custom property (`RecurrenceExceptionDates`) of custom class with the `RecurrenceExceptionDatesMapping` property of    `ScheduleAppointmentMapping` class to map the exception dates to the schedule appointment.
-You can delete any of occurrence which is exception from recurrence pattern appointment by using `RecurrenceExceptionDates` property of `Meeting` and deleted occurrence date will be considered as recurrence exception dates.

 {% tabs %}
 {% highlight c# %}
 // data mapping for custom appointments.